carinachu22/esc-cohort3-team1/README.md

 ```

-Step 5: Submit a Pull Request to the `master` branch using the GitHub website `Repo master page -> Pull Request -> New pull request`
+Step 5: Submit a Pull Request to the `main` branch using the GitHub website `Repo master page -> Pull Request -> New pull request`

 ## Seeing new changes

-After your pull request is successfully merged above, update your master branch with
+After your pull request is successfully merged above, update your main branch with

 ```
 git checkout main